marinade-finance/bounties/Bug Bounty Program.md

 Critical: Up to USD 250,000
 High:  USD 15,000

-Critical vulnerabilities are further capped at 10% of economic damage, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
+Critical vulnerabilities are further **capped at 10% of economic damage**, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
-However, there is a minimum payout of USD 50,000 for Critical bug reports.
+However, there is a **minimum payout of USD 50,000 for Critical bug reports**.

 Payouts are handled by the Marinade Finance team directly and are denominated in USD.
 However, payouts are done in mSOL and MNDE.

 # Scope of the bounty program